Harold Wilson

-Wilson led Labour to a narrow victory at the 1964 election.
-His first period as prime minister saw a period of low unemployment and economic prosperity; this was however hindered by significant problems with Britain's external balance of payments.
-His government oversaw significant societal changes, abolishing both capital punishment and theatre censorship, partially decriminalising male homosexuality in England and Wales, relaxing the divorce laws, limiting immigration, outlawing racial discrimination, and liberalising birth control and abortion law.
-In the midst of this programme, Wilson called a snap election in 1966, which Labour won with a much increased majority.
-His government armed Nigeria during the Biafran War.
-In 1969, he sent British troops to Northern Ireland.
-After unexpectedly losing the 1970 election to Edward Heath's Conservatives, Wilson chose to remain in the Labour leadership, and resumed the role of Leader of the Opposition for four years before leading Labour through the February 1974 election, which resulted in a hung parliament.
-Wilson was appointed prime minister for a second time; he called a snap election in October 1974, which gave Labour a small majority.
-During his second term as prime minister, Wilson oversaw the referendum that confirmed the UK's membership of the European Communities.
-In 1975, his government set up the Northern Ireland Constitutional Convention as an attempt to deal with constitutional issues surrounding the status of Northern Ireland.
-While out of office in late 1971, Wilson had formulated a 15-year programme that was designed to pave the way for the unification of Ireland.
+Wilson led Labour first to a narrow victory in the 1964 election, and then with an increased majority in 1966.
+During this period, Britain enjoyed low unemployment and economic prosperity, but also a persistent balance of payments deficit that forced Wilson to devalue the pound in 1967.
+His government oversaw significant societal changes, abolishing both capital punishment and theatre censorship, partially decriminalising male homosexuality in England and Wales, relaxing divorce laws, limiting immigration, outlawing racial discrimination, and liberalising birth control and abortion law.
+Meanwhile, the steel sector was renationalised and the Ministry of Technology established to promote science in industry.
+In response to the intensifying sectarian violence in Northern Ireland, Wilson sent over British troops to contain the violence in 1969, which contributed to escalating the Troubles.

+After unexpectedly losing the 1970 election to Edward Heath's Conservatives, Wilson remained as leader of the party, resuming the role of Leader of the Opposition for another four years.
+The February 1974 election resulted in a hung parliament, and after coalition talks failed between the Conservatives and Liberal Party Wilson was appointed prime minister for a second time on 4 March.
+He called a snap election eight months later, which gave Labour a small majority.
+During his second government, he oversaw the referendum that confirmed the UK's membership of the European Communities, the creation of the Northern Ireland Constitutional Convention as a step toward devolution, and the refusal to commit British troops in the Vietnam War, but also worsening economic conditions and pressure on sterling.
+On 5 April 1976, Wilson suddenly stepped down as prime minister, citing his steadily worsening mental and physical health.
+He was succeeded by Foreign Secretary James Callaghan.
+Wilson remained in the House of Commons until retiring in 1983, when he was elevated to the House of Lords as Lord Wilson of Rievaulx.
+Suffering from Alzheimer's disease, he would maintain a relatively low profile in his later years until his death in May 1995.

-In March 1976, Wilson suddenly resigned as prime minister.
-He remained in the House of Commons until retiring in 1983 when he was elevated to the House of Lords as Lord Wilson of Rievaulx.
-While seen by admirers as leading the Labour Party through difficult political issues with considerable skill, Wilson's reputation was low when he left office and is still disputed in historiography.
+While seen by admirers as leading the Labour Party through difficult political issues with considerable skill, Wilson's reputation was low when he left office, and is still disputed in historiography.
 Some scholars praise his unprecedented electoral success for a Labour prime minister and holistic approach to governance, while others criticise his political style and handling of economic issues.
-Several key issues which he faced while prime minister included the role of public ownership, whether Britain should seek the membership of the European Communities, and British involvement in the Vietnam War.
-His stated ambitions of substantially improving Britain's long-term economic performance, applying technology more democratically, and reducing inequality were to some extent unfulfilled.
+His stated ambitions of substantially improving Britain's long-term economic performance, reducing inequality and applying technology more democratically were to some extent unfulfilled.